-• Igualero & the Barranco de Erque: this is a challenging yet hugely rewarding walk that begins after a taxi ride (pay locally) to Igualero, from where you embark upon a lovely, varied walk starting above the deepest and most remote canyon on the island, Barranco de Erque.
+• Igualero & the Barranco de Erque: this is a challenging yet hugely rewarding walk that begins after a taxi ride (pay locally) to Igualero.
+From here you embark upon a lovely, varied walk starting above the deepest and most remote canyon on the island, Barranco de Erque.
 You pass through a number of hamlets, each with its own watering hole to help you on your way, followed by ancient laurel forest, the laurisilva, and finally a cultivated, flowery valley, before dropping back down into Vallerhermoso (21km, 7.5hrs).
 You can shorten the walk by starting at one of the intervening villages.

 After a taxi transfer (included), you set off along well-waymarked paths, steadily climbing to reach the broad, undulating ridge of Lomo de las Nieves, dotted with cacti, which you follow towards the sea.
 You will be rewarded with fine views of the south-east of La Gomera, initially, and then across to majestic El Teide, crowning the distant island of Tenerife, as you continue down to the coast at San Sebastián.
 Your final two nights are spent at the Parador here.
-(10km, 3.5hrs)
+(11km, 4hrs)